Digital Geneva Atlas

-The Geneva Digital Atlas represents the most comprehensive mapping of digital policy actors and Internet governance scene in Geneva.
+The Digital Geneva Atlas represents the most comprehensive mapping of digital policy actors and the internet governance scene in Geneva.
 The Atlas provides in-depth coverage of the activities of over 40 actors, including analysing policy processes and cataloguing core instruments and featured events.

-WHAT are the main technologies and digital policies addressed in Geneva?
+• WHO are the main digital actors based in Geneva?

 (Tech spirit of Geneva)